Elliptic flow of electrons from heavy-flavor hadron decays in Au+Au collisions at $\sqrt{s_{\rm NN}} = $ 200, 62.4, and 39 GeV: Data analysis

 In the $\vn{2}$ and $\vn{4}$ analyses, we obtain $v_2^I$ and $v_2^H$ directly from the data.
-Inclusive electron $\vn{2}$ and $\vn{4}$ are calculated using the direct cumulant method \cite{Bilandzic:2010jr}: for $\vn{2}$ we correlate an electron with a single hadron, while one electron is correlated with three hadrons for $\vn{4}$.
-We calculated the reference flow using tracks with $0.2 < \pt <2$ \gevc\ within $|\eta| < 1$, excluding tracks with $|\nse| < 3$ to avoid self-correlations.
+The inclusive electron $\vn{2}$ and $\vn{4}$ are calculated using the direct cumulant method \cite{Bilandzic:2010jr}: for $\vn{2}$ we correlate an electron with a single hadron, while one electron is correlated with three hadrons for $\vn{4}$.
+To optimize the procedure, $\vn{2}$ and $\vn{4}$ of the \HFE\ are calculated with respect to the so-called reference flow~\cite{Bilandzic:2010jr}.
+The reference flow is $v_2$ averaged over some phase space that serves as a reference for $\pt$-differential studies of particles of interest (\HFE\ in this case).
+We calculate the reference flow using tracks with $0.2 < \pt <2$ \gevc\ within $|\eta| < 1$, excluding tracks with $|\nse| < 3$ to avoid self-correlations.
 The results are corrected for non-uniform azimuthal detector acceptance by applying the procedure described in Ref.~\cite{Bilandzic:2010jr}. $\vPho$ is given by GEANT simulations of electrons from $\gamma$ conversions and $\pi^0$ and $\eta$ Dalitz decays, where the measured parent $v_2(\pt)$ and $\pt$ spectra are required as an input.
-Direct photon $v_2$ and $\pt$ spectra at 200 GeV are taken from Refs. \cite{Phenix:LowPt:DirectPhoton,Phenix:HighPt:DirectPhoton,Phenix:DirectPhoton:v2}.
-For Au+Au 62.4 and 39 GeV, there are no published data available; therefore, we use results for \pp\ and assume binary scaling of the direct photon yield.
-We use NLO pQCD calculations for \pp\ at 62.4 GeV~\cite{Phenix:DirPhotonAuAu62GeV,Gordon:1993qc} and E706 data for 39 GeV~\cite{E706:HighPt:DirectPhoton}.
-We use the $v_2(\pt)$ ($\vn{2}$ and $\vn{EP}$) and $\pt$ spectra for neutral and charged pions measured by STAR and PHENIX as input for the simulation~\cite{STAR:pi:pTspectra:200GeV,STAR:pi:pTpspectra:62GeV,STAR:pi:v2:200GeV,PHENIX:pi:pTpspectra:200GeV,PHENIX:pi:pTpspectra:62:39GeV,PHENIX:pi:v2:200GeV}, and we assume $m_T$ scaling for $\eta$.
+Direct photon $v_2$ values and $\pt$ spectra at 200 GeV are taken from Refs. \cite{Phenix:LowPt:DirectPhoton,Phenix:HighPt:DirectPhoton,Phenix:DirectPhoton:v2}.
+For Au+Au collisions at 62.4 and 39 GeV, there are no published direct photon data available; therefore, we use results for \pp\ and assume binary scaling of the direct photon yield.
+We use next-to-leading-order pQCD calculations for \pp\ at 62.4 GeV~\cite{Phenix:DirPhotonAuAu62GeV,Gordon:1993qc} and E706 data for 39 GeV~\cite{E706:HighPt:DirectPhoton}.
+We use the $v_2(\pt)$ ($\vn{2}$ and $\vn{EP}$) and $\pt$ spectra for neutral and charged pions measured by STAR and PHENIX as input for the simulation~\cite{STAR:pi:pTspectra:200GeV,STAR:pi:pTpspectra:62GeV,STAR:pi:v2:200GeV,PHENIX:pi:pTpspectra:200GeV,PHENIX:pi:pTpspectra:62:39GeV,PHENIX:pi:v2:200GeV}.
+The input distributions are parametrized in the simulation: pion spectra are fitted with a power law function $f(\pt) = A(e^{-B\pt - C\pt^2} + \pt/D)^{-n}$, where $A$, $B$, $C$, $D$ and $n$ are fit parameters and we assume $m_T$ scaling for $\eta$.
+For the direct gamma spectrum, we employ a power law plus exponential fit.
+The $v_2$ data are parametrized with a $4^{th}$ order polynomial.